durham-qlm/CoOMBE/examples/README.md

 - **examples.pdf** : Further examples of the use of the driveall program for running the code.

-## Files related to the example given in Appendix E of the article - Folder ex_example
+## Files related to the example given in Appendix E of the article (folder ex_example)

-These files are contained in the folde **

 - **compile_3st**       : Example of compilation statement for this case.
 - **general_settings_3st.f90**  : The general_settings module for a 3-state model.